duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

 If some of the watchtowers does not appear in the list, then it was likely not configured properly.
 Sometimes this is due to connection issues.
 Try to repeat the previous step again.

-### Step 6: Setup the Duckiebot
+### Step 6: Setup the duckiebot

-The Duckiebot should have the following 3 containers runnning:
+The duckiebot should have the following 3 containers runnning:

 - `roscore`
 - `ros_picam`